Overview of Penguin & Links

 Chances are your business already shows up on Google Maps, but if your Google Places listing hasn’t been claimed it could contain old information or even send your customers in the wrong direction.

 Did you know that 20% of searches are location based, and that 97% of consumers search for local businesses online?

-The best part is that Google places is designed to give truly local businesses an edge over large corporations that happen to have an office or outlet in the area.
+The best part is that Google places is designed to give truly local businesses an edge over larger websites that happen to have an office or outlet in your area.